thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 ## About the ThoughtSpot and Google Cloud Platform

 ThoughtSpot uses a custom image to populate VMs in GCP.
-The base image is a Centos derived image.
-To find the ThoughtSpot custom image, refer to step 12 under [create an instance]({{ site.baseurl }}#create-an-instance).
+To find the ThoughtSpot custom image, refer to step 14 under [create an instance]({{ site.baseurl }}#create-an-instance).

 Ask your ThoughtSpot contact for access to this image.
 We need the Google account/email ID of the individual who will be signed into your organization's GCP console.
 We will share ThoughtSpot's GCP project with them so they can use the contained boot disk image to create ThoughtSpot VMs.